ApexRMS/landfireupdate/README.md

 ### Dependencies

-These scripts require working installations of R and SyncroSim, and were developed on R version v4.0.3 and SyncroSim v2.0.22.
+These scripts require working installations of R and SyncroSim, and were developed on R version v4.0.3 and SyncroSim v2.0.23.
 Additionally the following R packages must be installed: `rsyncrosim`, `tidyverse`, `raster`,  `furrr`, `readxl`, `RODBC`, `rgdal`.
-The ST-Sim package must also be installed in SyncroSim.
+The ST-Sim package (v3.2.25) must also be installed in SyncroSim.
+The instructions to run the script assume you will be using [RStudio](https://rstudio.com/), however, this is not a strict requirement.

 Additionally, you may have to install an [ODBC driver](https://en.wikipedia.org/wiki/Open_Database_Connectivity) to connect to the database file using `RODBC`.
 A working installation of Microsoft Access should provide this driver, but there are a number of free, cross-platform alternatives available if needed.
+If you are running on Windows you can download the AccessDatabaseEngine_X64.exe from [here](https://www.microsoft.com/en-us/download/details.aspx?id=13255).

 ### Data files